noman-land/relike-redux-middleware/README.md

 The middleware will dispatch actions that are prefixed with `@@RELIKE/`.

+#### Meta Actions

-This library exports a set of "meta actions" that will trigger the middleware to dispatch a series of start and success/error actions.
+This library exports a set of "meta actions" that you will use to trigger the middleware to cause a transaction on the ReLike service and dispatch a series of start and success/error actions.

-Here's an example meta action, which uses `Date.now()` to add its a timestamp when it's called:
+Here's an example meta action, which uses `Date.now()` to add a timestamp when it creates the action, so you can identify it later:

 ```js
 const action = {